Nkeeydata/Adventure-Sales-Order/README.md

 ### Recommendation :

 Due to the fact that Adventure got most of their orders from the online platform, it is recommended that more security software be built to prevent cyber crime on the company's website.
-Also, due to the high sales in the month of August, more products should be made available in the month of August, while promotions should be done in the month of to increase sales due to the low sales usually recorded.
+Also, due to the high sales in the month of August, more products should be made available in the month of August, while promotions should be done in the month of January to increase sales due to the low sales usually recorded.

 Thanks for stopping by. 💌
 Feel free to drop your thoughts. 👪